mhxbe/squaretap-bot/README.md

 3. Open [script.min.js](dist/script.min.js) or [script.js](script.js) and copy its contents.
 3. Paste the copied code into the *console*-tab of the developer tools.
 5. Profit.

+#Turn down your volume!#
+Ears will blead if you don't.
+Trust me.